jj49411/Makers_notes/Week1.md

 > Figured out the gaps during the pairing

 ### Day 3
-- GOAL: Look at basic OO principles like encapsulation, SRP & Debugging and some Ruby methods chars map matchers of expect in spec file attr_asscessor/reader/writer step 12 resources
+- GOAL: Look at basic OO principles like encapsulation, SRP & Debugging and some Ruby methods `map` `initialize`
-- REFLECTION: Got better understanding on TDD process through the workshop. l
+- REFLECTION: Got better understanding on TDD process and OO principles through the workshop
+> In the afternoon pairing, we went backwards a few steps to make sure we match our understanding from the workshop with the current project.
+It was great practice as we explained to each other the purpose of each steps.

 ### Day 4
 - GOAL: Practice TDD throght Birthdays project.
-Filling all the knowledge gaps
+Understand `attr_asscessor` `DEFAULT_VALUE` and fill in knowledge gaps
-- REFLECTION:
+- REFLECTION: Better degugging skills (find out solutions from error messages).
+Built up my solo project Birthdays.
+> I learned how to improve README and spec-rb files structure from my pair.
+Looked into private methods

 ## Weekly Challenge